Asthma can be genetic, though not all cases of asthma are inherited. Asthma has a range of other causes and risk factors.

 A person is more likely to develop asthma if they have a family history of the condition.
 This means that asthma can be genetic.
 Some researchers describe it as a “highly heritable disease.”

 However, genetics are not the only cause of asthma.
-Some people develop it when they have no family history of the condition.
-Likewise, a person may have a genetic tendency toward asthma but never actually develop it.
+Some people develop it when they have no known family history of the condition.
+A person may have a genetic tendency toward asthma but never actually develop it.

 A person can also develop asthma without any genetic predisposition for the condition.
 In fact, many environmental factors can cause a person to develop it.

 Both genetics and environment play a role in the development of asthma, but scientists still do not know the exact causes.
-That said, they have identified a number of triggers for asthma symptoms.
+However, they have identified a number of triggers for asthma symptoms.

 Asthma triggers can vary from person to person and may include:

-A number of risk factors can increase a person’s chances of developing asthma.
+A number of risk factors can increase a person’s chance of developing asthma.